GeekandJock

 This also allows busy parents to access their work from their homes, stealing precious time they should have been enjoying with their children.

-Rather than talk, couples spend their remaining hours in the day to check their respective profiles.
+Rather than talk, couples spend their remaining hours in the day checking their respective profiles.

 Broadband Internet in Every Home

-With broadband Internet now welcomed into homes, people now spend more time with their relatives and friends who are living in distant area.
+With broadband Internet now welcomed into homes, people now spend more time with their relatives and friends who are living in distant areas.

 The debate as to whether broadband Internet is healthy for relationships or not is a dead end, as it is clear that this technology is not about to go away anytime soon.